 Unfortunately, the sarcastic humor in the movie is not too far from reality for more than half of us.
 According to our normative study of the US workforce, only 42% of people believe that everyone has an opportunity to receive special recognition at work.

 This figure matters because feeling appreciated is one of the top 10 drivers of a high-trust experience, according to my analysis of what drives trust in company culture.
-I analyzed hundreds of employee comments to learn what makes them feel appreciated in the workplace.
+I analyzed hundreds of employee comments to learn what makes them feel appreciated and how workplaces create a culture of recognition.

 I found that feeling appreciated is more important for employee engagement than pay, benefits, time off, training, or celebrations.